Cisco Silicon One QoS White Paper

 An on-demand deeper pool of buffers that can be used to address micro-bursts and speed imbalances

 The pool of specialized buffers is the Shared Memory Subsystem (SMS).
-The size of the SMS is 80 MB (more than double the 36 MB per ASIC of the UADP 3.0 based switches).
-This 80 MB is equally accessible by each and every slice on the ASIC.
 These buffers are used specifically for low-latency queueing.
-The priority queue will always make use of SMS buffers to help ensure that latency remains low.
+The priority queue will always make use of SMS buffers regardless of whether the platform supports external buffers to ensure that overall latency remains low.

-To address micro-bursts and cases where there are speed imbalances between the ingress and egress ports, we have a deep pool of on-demand High Bandwidth Memory (HBM) buffers totaling 8 GB.
+To address micro-bursts and cases where there are speed imbalances between the ingress and egress ports, certain high-performance models have a deep pool of on-demand High-Bandwidth Memory (HBM) buffers totaling 8 GB.
 This provides sufficiently deep buffering for packets in cases where latency is not a problem and the need is to queue the packet and send it out regardless of the congestion/burstiness of the traffic.
 The following figure shows the two different types of buffers and their use cases.

 SMS and HBM buffers